ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 #### Custom backoff

 Adopters may choose to create own strategies.
-There is no requirement to conform to `BackoffStrategy` since retry and backoff are loosely coupled.
+There is no requirement to conform to `BackoffStrategy` since retry and backoff are not coupled.
 However if they want to allow for "backoff modifiers" like `minimum`, `maximum` and jitter variants, they are required to do so.

 Each call to `nextDuration()` returns the delay for the next retry attempt.
 Strategies are naturally stateful, they may track eg. the number of invocations or the previously returned duration to calculate the next delay.